GetBlok-io/ergo-smartpooling-contracts/README.md

 Command Box and is also protected by their P2PK script.
 In this way, no funds are injected into the SmartPool.

+When funds *are* injected using the command box, the possibilities are endless.
 Imagine a SmartPool which wishes to add an automatic block bounty, where the miner who finds the block gets an extra reward of 5 ERG.
 We may create a Command Box script that takes some miner's P2PK script as an input and requires that a transaction spending the Command Box has an output box of 5 ERG protected by the miner's script.